 Oban (An t-Òban) in Scotland, translated in Scottish Gaelic, means “The Little Bay”.
 Tourists love travelling here during the summer months to watch its spectacular sunsets, eat its fantastic seafood, and immerse themselves in its history.
 There are an extraordinary amount of things to do in Oban!

-Oban is known as the ‘Gateway to the Isles’, many visitors choose to stay here if they are travelling to the Inner and Outer Hebrides.
+If you are looking for a great Scottish escape, you will find it in this stunning little town.
+Oban is known as the “Gateway to the Isles”, and many visitors choose to stay here if they intend to travel to the Inner and Outer Hebrides.

 Things to do in Oban

-The iconic McCaig’s Tower in Oban is championed by its locals.
-This two-tiered tower was built in 1897 by local banker John Stuart McCaig.
-Mr McCaig wanted to give back to the community by providing work for local stonemasons and create a lasting McCaig family monument in the town.
+Standing atop McCaig’s Folly, this two-tiered tower was built in 1897 by wealthy banker John Stuart McCaig.
+Mr McCaig wanted to give back to the community by providing work for local stonemasons and creating a lasting McCaig family monument.

 Seafood Capital of Scotland

 Did you know that Oban is the ‘Seafood Capital of Scotland’?
 Oban’s proximity to the water where they source their local seafood delicacies means that you’ll only eat the highest quality seafood while dining throughout its many restaurants and local events.

 Foodies adore Oban’s local cuisine!
 Whether you enjoy a plate of Scottish muscles or freshly caught cod, spending your time here sampling some of the best seafood that Scotland has to offer is a necessary part of the experience.

 We highly recommend MacGillivray’s Seafood, The Oban Seafood Hut, Etive, and The Waterfront Fishhouse.
 Satisfy your seafood craving as you travel through Scotland’s seafood capital.

 Oban War & Peace Museum